A Sensational Pork Roast with Prune Wine Reduction

 1½ cup halved prunes, divided

-One 5-pound boneless pork shoulder (see note)
+One 5-pound boneless pork shoulder with the fat cap still on (see note)

 2 cups red wine (see note)